ThreeSixtyGiving/threesixtygiving.github.io/publish.md

 We will soon provide online validation tools that will let you check the technical quality of your data.

-For now - when you are ready with a file, e-mail it over to support@threesixtygiving.org and we'll take a look and give you feedback on it.
+For now - when you are ready with a file, contact the [support team](/support/) and we'll take a look and give you feedback on it.

 ### Privacy